-This type of node will be used in several cases:
+This type of node finds application in multiple scenarios, including:

-- a business rule needs to be run on the process instance data
+- Executing a The fallback content to display on prerenderingon the process instance data.

 Configuring task nodes

 One or more actions can be configured on a task node.
 The actions are executed in the configured order.

 Node configuration is done by accessing the Node Config tab.
 You have the following configuration options for a task node:

 - Node name - the name of the node